javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 # Constructor, operator "new"

 The regular `{...}` syntax allows to create one object.
-But often we need to create many similar objects.
+But often we need to create many similar objects, like multiple users or menu items and so on.

 That can be done using constructor functions and the `"new"` operator.